Live Performances Index

 Set: unknown.

-Monday 26 November - Fiesta, Plymouth
+Monday 26 November 1979 - Fiesta, Plymouth

 Comments: CANCELLED - Sheffield announced for that date instead.

-Sunday 25 November - Top Rank, Cardiff
+Sunday 25 November 1979 - Top Rank, Cardiff

 Set: unknown.

-Comment: Support from Victim.
+Comments: Support from Victim.

-Saturday 24 November - Wirrana Stadium, Peterborough
+Saturday 24 November 1979 - Wirrana Stadium, Peterborough

-Set: possibly included: Love Song, Melody Lee, Plan 9 Channel 7, Noise Noise Noise, Stab Your Back, So Messed Up, Summer Nights, Turkey Song.
+Set possibly included: Love Song, Melody Lee, Plan 9 Channel 7, Noise Noise Noise, Stab Your Back, So Messed Up, Summer Nights, Turkey Song.

-Friday 23 November - Corn Exchange, Cambridge
+Friday 23 November 1979 - Corn Exchange, Cambridge

 Set: possibly included: Love Song, I Just Can't Be Happy Today, Help, Teenage Dream, Ballroom Blitz, Mew Rose, Neat Neat Neat, Pretty Vacant.

-Friday 23 November - Mayflower, Manchester
+Friday 23 November 1979 - Mayflower, Manchester

-Comment: CANCELLED (said to be because of 'Machine Gun Etiquette' re-mixing commitments).
+Comments: CANCELLED (said to be because of 'Machine Gun Etiquette' re-mixing commitments).

-Thursday 22 November - De Montfort Hall, Leicester
+Thursday 22 November 1979 - De Montfort Hall, Leicester

 Set: unknown.